Ninigi-no-Mikoto: Birth of Ninigi’s children

-Soon after Ninigi and Konohanasakuya-hime got married, Konohanasakuya-hime got pregnant.
+Soon after Ninigi and Sakuyahime got married, Sakuyahime got pregnant in just one night.

-Ninigi accused his wife of adultery.
-In many versions his wife decided to go in to a hut and set the hut on fire to prove that she was a faithful wife.
-Konohanasakuya-hime and her sons survived, she gave birth to three sons named Hoderi, Hoori, and Hosuseri.
+Ninigi accused his wife Sakuyahime of adultery.
+In many versions his wife Sakuyahime decided to go in to a hut and set the hut on fire to prove that she was a faithful wife.
+Sakuyahime and her sons survived, she gave birth to three sons named Hoderi, Hosusero, and Hoori.

-One variation says that Konohanasakuya-hime gave birth to Hoderi in the hut and had the other two children later.
+One variation says that Sakuyahime gave birth to Hoderi in the hut and had the other two sons later.